-What does this have to do with making wines from Spanish grape varietals?
-I believe, in a sense, life is a continuum.
-I can’t say I was literally aware of the Spanish influence while living there.
-But so many years later, why was I compelled to make a bee-line for a tiny acre of Grenache in 1989?
-Why am I intrigued with the unique aromas and flavors of Grenache, Mourvèdre, Counoise or Tempranillo?
-Why did I have Tempranillo essentially ‘dropped in my lap’ in 2006?
-Was all of this random?
-Possibly not!
+This may seem to have little to do with making wines from Iberian grapes, but I believe that life is a continuum.
+While living there, I can’t say that I was literally aware of the profound Spanish influence in the Vieux Carre.
+So many years later, was there possibly a reason why I was compelled to make a bee-line for a tiny acre of Grenache in 1989 when no others were interested?
+Why am I intrigued with the remarkable aromas of Tempranillo, Abarino or Monastrell, and why did I have Tempranillo essentially ‘dropped in my lap’ in 2006.
+Was this all random?
+I doubt it!

-For me, success is a phone call from a customer who says, ‘I opened a bottle of the Salida Tempranillo, poured a generous glass of the ruby nectar, took a deep sniff, then sat before the fireplace, slowly sipping the rich wine, relishing the moment.
-Suddenly, in the flames, I saw a vision of Don Quixote on his famous steed, Rocinante, in his shining suit of armor, lance ready, calling out a challenge to do battle with a windmill.’
-Now, that’s my idea of success; sketches of Spain dancing in the flames with Tempranillo in hand!”
+Success for me is a phone call from a customer who says, ‘I opened a bottle of the Salida Tempranillo, poured a generous glass of the ruby nectar, took a deep sniff, then sat before the fireplace, slowly sipping the rich wine and relishing the moment.
+Suddenly, in the flames, I saw a vision of Don Quixote on his famous steed, Rocinante, dressed in his shining suit of armor, lance ready, calling out a challenge to do battle with a windmill in La Mancha.’
+Now that’s my idea of success with sketches of Spain dancing in the flames, Tempranillo in hand!”

 “Fortune is guiding our affairs better than we ourselves could have wished.”